uhteddy/svelte-bundle/ReadMe.md

 - [x] Outputs a single `.html` file ready for deployment.
 - [x] CLI arguments for specifying input and output directories.
 - [x] Tests and CI integration.
+- [x] Handle CSS and assets within the bundled file.

 ## Roadmap
-- [ ] Handle CSS and assets within the bundled file.
+- [ ] Add tailwindcss support
 - [ ] Implement error handling and more robust validation.
 - [ ] Documentation and guides on using the tool with different Svelte apps.